 Our Degrees in Archaeology and Ancient History

-What we teach and who we are
+What do we teach and who are we?

 At the School of Archaeology and Ancient History, staff and students work together to create a fertile and stimulating environment for learning and furthering our knowledge of the past.
 Our aim as archaeologists and ancient historians is to enhance our understanding of the wonderful diversity of past ways of life that have left fragmentary traces in the form of material objects and texts.
 Our aim as teachers is to share with you that understanding, and our passion for the subject.